Monsters We Met: Episode 2: The Burning (Australia, 65,000 BC)

 It starts by showing how early Aboriginal Australians migrated to Australia.
-They also hunted the native wildlife, encountering large birds and the giant monitor lizard, Megalania.
+They also encountered the herbivorous marsupial, Diprotodon; the giant bird, Genyornis; and the ferocious monitor lizard, Megalania.
 The reptiles kill two humans and they plan on burning the fields to kill the giant lizard.
 The episode then ends with how the burning of the forests changed the landscape of Australia.